Whitfield County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit Valid Until Hearing or Suspension Begins: You likely received a temporary driving permit at the time of your arrest.
-This permit allows you to drive legally until your ALR hearing or until the suspension officially begins (if you didn't request a hearing or the suspension is upheld).
-Pay close attention to the expiration date on the permit.
+• Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
+This permit is valid until your ALR hearing or until the date the suspension begins, whichever comes first.

 If You Refused Testing

-• Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to comply with this law carries significant consequences.
+• Implied Consent Law: Georgia's implied consent law states that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a license suspension, even if you are not ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing

-The ALR hearing is a critical opportunity to fight the suspension of your driver's license.
-Understanding the process is essential.
+The ALR hearing is a critical opportunity to challenge the DDS's attempt to suspend your license.

 What It Is

-• Separate from Criminal Court: The ALR hearing is completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+• Separate from Criminal Court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.

-• Decide if License Suspension is Warranted: The sole purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to justify suspending your driver's license.
+• Decides if License Suspension is Warranted: The purpose of the hearing is to determine whether the DDS has sufficient evidence to justify suspending your license.

 How to Prepare